hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

 4) SNP like NC_035784.1_13399467 will show three allele in the maf result, which are major, minor and anc alleles.
 I tried to use -skipTriallelic 1 to remove this loci in the test data but failed, indicing this is not a triallelic locus.
 5) the major and minor allele status are consistant across populations (e.g. CH and REF here)

-Overall, it sounds the original methods for mafs data creation is correct.
+Overall, it sounds the original methods for mafs data creation are correct.
 It would be interesting to test the results from -domajorminor 5 -domaf 2 settings.

 I also asked questions related [here](https://github.com/ANGSD/angsd/issues/342).
 I look farward to hearing some thoughts about the best way to approach allele frequency values.